RESIDENTIAL COUNSELORS - ALL SHIFTS

 Part-time staff and additional relief staff to cover all shifts.

-Full-time position within our Intensive Group Home Program; work as part of a team with six other Clinical Care Managers to provide clinical and care coordination services to youth; provide individual and family therapy; facilitate psychoeducational groups; develop behavior support plans with family and staff; crisis support in the milieu; chair Individual Treatment Plan meetings; provide consultation for program staff.
+Full time position is available within our Intensive Group Home Program.
+This position will work as part of a team with seven other Clinical Care Managers to provide clinical and care coordination services to youth; provide individual and family therapy; facilitate psychoeducational groups; develop behavior support plans with family and staff; crisis support in the milieu; chair Individual Treatment Plan meetings; participate in after hours on-call rotation for clinical issues; provide consultation for program staff.
 Flexible hours required including one early evening.
-MSW/MA in clinical area with 2 to 3 years direct clinical experience; licensed or license-eligible required.
+MSW/MA in clinical area with 2 to 3 years direct clinical experience; licensed or license eligible required.

 Accredited by the Council on Accreditation